Kimberley, South Africa: Big Hole and other mines

-As miners arrived in their thousands the hill disappeared and subsequently became known as the Big Hole (or Kimberley se Gat in Afrikaans) or, more formally, Kimberley Mine.
+As miners arrived in their thousands the hill disappeared and subsequently became known as the Big Hole (or Kimberley se Gat in Afrikaans), or, more formally, Kimberley Mine.
 From mid-July 1871 to 1914, 50,000 miners dug the hole with picks and shovels, yielding 2,722 kg of diamonds.
 The Big Hole has a surface of 17 ha and is 463 metres wide.
-It was excavated to a depth of 240 m, but then partially infilled with debris reducing its depth to about 215 m; since then it has accumulated water to a depth of 40 m leaving 175 m visible.
-Beneath the surface, the Kimberley Mine underneath the Big Hole was mined to a depth of 1097 metres.
-A popular local myth claims that it is the largest hand-dug hole on the world, however Jagersfontein Mine appears to hold that record.
-The Big Hole is the principal feature of a May 2004 submission which placed "Kimberley Mines and associated early industries" on UNESCO's World Heritage Tentative Lists.
+It was excavated to a depth of 240 m but then partially infilled with debris reducing its depth to about 215 m.
+Since then, it has accumulated water to a depth of 40 m, leaving 175 m visible.
+Beneath the surface, the Kimberley Mine underneath the Big Hole was mined to a depth of 1097 m.
+A popular local myth claims that it is the largest hand-dug hole on the world, but Jagersfontein Mine appears to hold that record.

+The Big Hole is the principal feature of a May 2004 submission that placed "Kimberley Mines and associated early industries" on UNESCO's World Heritage Tentative Lists.

-By 1873 Kimberley was the second largest town in South Africa, having an approximate population of 40,000.
+By 1873, Kimberley was the second-largest town in South Africa, with an approximate population of 40,000.

 Role and influence of De Beers

 The various smaller mining companies were amalgamated by Cecil Rhodes and Charles Rudd into De Beers, and The Kimberley under Barney Barnato.
 In 1888, the two companies merged to form De Beers Consolidated Mines, which once had a monopoly over the world's diamond market.

-Very quickly, Kimberley became the largest city in the area, partly due to a massive African migration to the area from all over the continent.
+Very quickly, Kimberley became the largest city in the area, partly because of a massive African migration to the area from all over the continent.
 The immigrants were accepted with open arms, because the De Beers company was in search of cheap labour to help run the mines.
-Another group drawn to the city for money was prostitutes, from a wide variety of ethnicities who could be found in bars and saloons.
+Another group drawn to the city for money was prostitutes from a wide variety of ethnicities, who could be found in bars and saloons.
 It was praised as a city of limitless opportunity.

 Five big holes were dug into the earth following the kimberlite pipes, which are named after the town.
-Kimberlite is a diamond-bearing blue ground that sits below a yellow colored soil.
+Kimberlite is a diamond-bearing blue ground that sits below a yellow-coloured soil.
 The largest, The Kimberley mine or "Big Hole" covering 170000 m2, reached a depth of 240 m and yielded three tons of diamonds.
 The mine was closed in 1914, while three of the holes – Dutoitspan, Wesselton and Bultfontein – closed down in 2005.